Receiver SFTP Adapter Configuration – SAP BTP-IS & PI/PO

 Port

-Default sFTP port is ’22’.
-This Parameter defines the Port of the sFTP server.
+The default SFTP port is ’22’.
+This Parameter defines the Port of the SFTP server.

 Timeout (ms)

-The timeout parameter defines how long the transmitted file remains unacknowledged by the receiver sFTP server.
-After the defined time (ms), when receiver Communication Channel terminates the connection, set the message to error status and log the error in Message Log.
+The timeout parameter defines how long the transmitted file remains unacknowledged by the receiver SFTP server.
+After the defined time (ms), when the receiver Communication Channel terminates the connection, set the message to error status and log the error in Message Log.

 Server Fingerprint

-There are three Authentication Methods in sFTP adapter:
+There are three Authentication Methods in the sFTP adapter:

 Authentication methods on sFTP Communication Channel.
 Password, Private Key and Duel Authentication